s3rgeym/telegram-cleaner/README.md

 # see help
 $ tg-clean -h

-# first save chat usernames and indetifiers
+# first save chat usernames and indetifiers in json format
 # hint: you can use jq for search in json
-$ tg-clean print_chats > chats.dump.json
+$ tg-clean dump_chats > chats.dump.json

 # delete messages in group chats, comments, posts
 $ tg-clean delete_group_messages